+PBX stands for Private Branch Exchange.
 Gone are the days of an operator sitting in front of a massive switchboard, fiddling with analog switches and pins to connect calls.
-Most businesses these days use a PBX, or Private Branch Exchange, a series of automated multi-extension phone lines, getting rid of the need for a live operator, and largely carried out over a VoIP (Voice over Internet Protocol).
-This allows phone calls to be made over broadband internet, rather than a traditional landline.
+A modern PBX is a system that carries automated multi-extension phone lines, either using VoIP technology – often known as an “IP PBX”.
+This allows phone calls to be made over broadband internet, via SIP Trunks which connect to the traditional phone networks.

 What is hosted PBX?

 Hosted PBX is where an outside provider ‘hosts’ your PBX, providing the physical servers and the services to run your phone network.
-This will often be a cloud hosted PBX, and the provider will also be responsible for maintaining, securing and updating the PBX.
+This means the provider will also be responsible for maintaining, securing and updating the PBX.

 What is on-premise PBX?